Hypnosis Session Prep: How to Get the Most From Your First Visit

 - Where am I tired of being stuck?

-Even if you don’t have all the answers yet, reflecting on these questions helps set the tone of the session.
+Even if you do not have all the answers yet, reflecting on these questions helps set the tone of the session.

-2. Define What You’d Like to Work On
+2. Define What You would Like to Work On

-You don’t need to write an autobiography, but having some clarity helps.
+You do not need to write an autobiography, but having some clarity helps.

 Are you struggling with a habit?
 A fear?
 A block in motivation or self-worth?